hselin/KaChing-Labs/brand_tone.md

 The brand tone is a masterful balancing act.
 It uses a punchy, approachable voice to attract and engage users, while the professional and transparent foundation of its legal and technical disclosures builds the essential trust required for any financial service.
 It’s a modern FinTech voice that feels both innovative and safe.

+This foundational tone says: "While we're fun and easy to use on the surface, we are experts who have built a secure, reliable, and legally sound platform."